MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxexecby.md

  ### `inData`
- a data source object suppported in currently active compute context, e.g., [RxSqlServerData](RxSqlServerData.md) for [RxInSqlServer](RxInSqlServer.md) and [RxHiveData](RxSparkData.md) for [RxSpark](RxSpark.md).
+ a data source object supported in currently active compute context, e.g., [RxSqlServerData](RxSqlServerData.md) for [RxInSqlServer](RxInSqlServer.md) and [RxHiveData](RxSparkData.md) for [RxSpark](RxSpark.md).
 In `local` and `localpar` compute contexts, a character string specifying a .xdf file or a data frame object can be also used.